Will you take a moment to complete Your Pet Form?

 is a recognized food supplement for humans.
 Now vets and advocates of a holistic approach to pet health recommend it for dogs and other animals.
 This seaweed is rich in natural salts and minerals, and it has a number of benefits for your dog's health: Thyroid, Adrenal and Pituitary Glands - this group is known for being iodine-rich.
 Thyroid problems are often associated with an iodine deficiency.
 Kelp, spirulina and phytoplankton also support many of the dog's other body functions: it cleanses the digestive system and keeps its juices balanced, and provide antioxidants.
 Mix it up for best results!

-provides your pet with Omega 3 Fatty Acids to help balance Omega 6 Fatty Acids (ratio should be 2:1 to 6:1).
+provides your pet with Omega 3 Fatty Acids to help balance Omega 6 Fatty Acids (ratio should be 2:1 to 6:1), and is essential when the diet is high in poultry or the proteins are grain fed.
 Proven to improve the shine, softness and luster of your pet's skin and coat!
 They are also beneficial in healing skin conditions such as hot spots, dandruff and dermatitis.
 Fish and Hemp oils are natural anti-inflammatories making them an ideal supplement for dogs suffering from arthritis or joint conditions.

 - Red and White meats do well with: Phytoplankton, Fish (i.e. Sardines)

 - Red Meats do best with: Hempseed Oil, Fish (i.e. Sardines), Phytoplankton